kubos/kubos/docs/apis/kubos-hal/index.rst

 Kubos HAL creates further abstraction, removing the need for the user to learn the intricacies of Linux system calls.

-.. note:: The KubOS Linux HAL is a work in progress.
+.. note:: The Kubos Linux HAL is a work in progress.
 Not all functionality has been implemented yet.

 .. uml::

    @startuml
-   rectangle "Kubos HAL" as kubos rectangle "KubOS Linux HAL" as linux rectangle "ISIS-OBC" as iobc rectangle "Pumpkin MBM2" as mbm2 kubos <|-- linux
+   rectangle "Kubos HAL" as kubos rectangle "Kubos Linux HAL" as linux rectangle "ISIS-OBC" as iobc rectangle "Pumpkin MBM2" as mbm2 kubos <|-- linux